 Nutritional Highlights:

-- Good Source of Protein: Fillings like beans, cheese, and pork provide sustained energy and help maintain muscle mass.
+- Good Source of Protein: Beans, cheese, and pork provide sustained energy.

-- Rich in Vitamins: Curtido is a fermented food, rich in probiotics for gut health and vitamin C for immunity.
+- Rich in Vitamins: Curtido adds probiotics and vitamin C.

 Making Healthier Choices:

-- For a Lighter Version: Use a light spray of oil instead of frying, and load up on the fresh curtido for added nutrients.
+- For a Lighter Version: Use a light spray of oil and lots of curtido.

-- To Boost Protein: Prioritize fillings like black beans and lean pork, or add shredded chicken.
+- To Boost Protein: Prioritize beans, lean pork, or shredded chicken.

-- Vegan Adaptation: Use vegan cheese and seasoned mashed beans or lentils with nutritional yeast.
+- Vegan Adaptation: Vegan cheese plus seasoned beans or lentils.

-- Lower Sodium: Make your own beans from scratch to control salt levels, and use low-sodium cheese.
+- Lower Sodium: Cook beans from scratch and use low-sodium cheese.

 Calorie & Macronutrient Profile (Per Cheese Pupusa):